 The Center for Teaching and Learning and campus partners offer a professional development opportunity for graduate student instructors to learn about, observe, practice, receive feedback on, and reflect upon classroom teaching techniques.
-Some of these campus partners include: Texas Career Engagement, Disability and Access, and the Counseling and Mental Health Center (CMHC).
+Some of these campus partners include: the Office of Career and Life Design, Disability and Access, and the Counseling and Mental Health Center (CMHC).
 Join us in our online and in-person sessions to learn about teaching!

-While the Series has wrapped for Fall 2024, self-enrollment in the Canvas site for Spring 2025 is now open!
-Join the site to register for individual workshops, and to receive updates about the Spring 2025 schedule, workshop registration openings, and more teaching and professional development opportunities for graduate students and post-docs.
+Self-enrollment in the Canvas site for Spring 2026 is now open!
+Join the site to learn more about the series and to receive updates about the Spring 2026 schedule, workshop registration openings, and more teaching and professional development opportunities for graduate students and postdocs.

 What are the benefits?